William-gregory/ComplexNetworks/README.md

 `Basemap`
 `Networkx`

-If you would like to use this methodology, please cite the following publication where this code was first implemented for the purposes of sea ice forecasting:
+## Cite
+The network methodology used here is based on work by:

+`Fountalis, I., Bracco, A. and Dovrolis, C., 2014.
+Spatio-temporal network analysis for studying climate patterns.
+Climate dynamics, 42(3-4), pp.879-899.`

+however this code was written and implemented for use in the following publication, therefore please cite the article below if you wish to reproduce this code.

-Gregory, W., Tsamados, M., Stroeve, J. and Sollich, P., 2020.
+`Gregory, W., Tsamados, M., Stroeve, J. and Sollich, P., 2020.
 Regional September Sea Ice Forecasting with Complex Networks and Gaussian Processes.
-Weather and Forecasting, 35(3), pp.793-806, url: [Gregory et al., 2020](https://discovery.ucl.ac.uk/id/eprint/10091542/1/Gregory_wafd190107.pdf)
+Weather and Forecasting, 35(3), pp.793-806, url: [Gregory et al., 2020](https://discovery.ucl.ac.uk/id/eprint/10091542/1/Gregory_wafd190107.pdf)`